bjackman/locali-ci/README.md

  - Tests don't work on my work computer.
 I think this is because I made false assumptions abuot the conditions for Git commit hashes to be deterministic.
+ - `should_not_cache` test is flaky; occasionally the detector triggers that suggests two tests were sharing the same worktree. _Probably_ a bug in the test.
  - Sometimes the system gets gummed up, I'm not sure if this is just a status reporting issue or if the system stops making progress at at all.
    Probably should fix all the simpler bugs first then look into this some more.